spill tab: playful and unpredictable alt-pop joy from LA

 Spill tab was on tour with her close pal and collaborator Gus Dapperton in late 2019 when she started to notice that there were parallels between her favourite reality TV show and her own life.
 “I started to watch Love Island and realised that staying in a confined quarters with a lot of people is crazy!,” says the LA-based, French-Korean artist.
 She laughs at the memory: “Touring is an intense living situation where every drama is heightened and questionable decisions are made.
 It was on that bus where the Love Island complex was confirmed to me.”

-As spill tab started to craft the songs that would make her as-yet-untitled second EP (due in October), she drew from the lessons that she learned on the road as both a former A&R intern and Dapperton’s assistant tour manager.
+As spill tab started to craft the songs that would make her as-yet-untitled second EP (due in October), she drew from the lessons that she learned on the road as both a former A&R intern and Dapperton’s tour manager.
 For spill tab, navigating the tension of working with others in such claustrophobic circumstances meant that, going forward, any challenges presented by the back and forth nature of collaboration wouldn’t add a burden on her creative process; instead, she has grown to embrace the chaos.

-Taking the time afforded to her by the pandemic, last year, spill tab (virtually) reached out to a team of her favourite artists including Tommy Genesis and Jawny to help her put together her second extended release (the follow-up to 2020’s ‘Oatmilk’), which melds an everything-goes approach to pop and alt-R&B with stories about entering young adulthood.
+Taking the time afforded to her by the pandemic, last year, spill tab (virtually) reached out to a team of her favourite artists including Tommy Genesis and Jawny to help her put together her second extended release (the follow-up to 2020’s ‘Oatmilk’ EP), which melds an everything-goes approach to pop and alt-R&B with stories about entering young adulthood.
 Much like early singles ‘PISTOLWHIP’ and ‘Cotton Candy’, the EP wields a colourful, pitch-shifted landscape defined by a sense of adventure.

 “I feel there’s always ups and downs when it comes to creating a body of work, and that represents the experiences you went through while making it,” she says.
 “I’ve always said that I love collaboration, no matter how difficult the process.”